SeunAkanji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that counts the number of directories in the PATH.
+script that prints every other line from the input, starting with the first line.